 This was both good and bad.
 On one hand, Istanbul is massive, both in terms of its geography, as well as the sheer scale of history, culture and cuisine there.
 You could live there for a year and not see everything; many lifelong Istanbul residents—most of them I’d wager—never come close.

 On the other hand, I do think placing parameters on your stay in Istanbul, even—no, especially—if you plan to return in the future, can motivate you to accomplish more during your trip.
-I hope you’ll come with me as I dig deeper into this topic.
+I hope you’ll come with me as I dig deeper into this topic: In Istanbul, how many days should you spend?

 My Personal Istanbul Stor(ies)